l12f3r/CKAstudy/01exploringKubernetesArchitecture/05APIObjectsServices.md

         - Adds persistency
     - Leverages services by adding/removing Pods depending on demand/health
     - Provides a load balancer to distribute application load across Pods

+- Services identifies which ephemeral pods are served using labels